Joshua-omolewa/Retailstore_ETL_pipeline_project/README.md

 -- First step is to create a dat2 varaible that stores  current date function on snowflake  which has YYYY-MM-DD format by default
 	LET dat2 STRING := (SELECT CURRENT_DATE());

---For STEP 0 Table to be loaded to S3 with follow the step below -- Next step  is to create a QUERY variable that concatenate the sql query and variable date and then send it  out to S3 bucket for staging based on date in cal_dt column
+--For 1st Table to be loaded to S3 following the step below -- Next step  is to create a QUERY variable that concatenate the sql query and variable date and then send it  out to S3 bucket for staging based on date in cal_dt column
 	LET QUERY0 STRING := (SELECT CONCAT('COPY INTO @raw_data_stage/inventory_',:dat2,'.csv FROM (select * from project_db.raw.inventory where cal_dt <= current_date()) file_format=(FORMAT_NAME=CSV_COMMA, TYPE=CSV, COMPRESSION=\'NONE\') SINGLE=TRUE HEADER=TRUE MAX_FILE_SIZE=107772160 OVERWRITE=TRUE'));
 --  NEXT STEP IS TO EXECUTE our query string above using EXECUTE IMMEDDIATE  below to start the staging process
 	EXECUTE IMMEDIATE (:QUERY0);

---For 2nd Table to be loaded to S3 with follow the step below -- Next step is to create a QUERY variable that concatenate the sql query and variable date and then send it out to  S3 bucket for staging based on date in trans_dt column
+--For 2nd Table to be loaded to S3 following the step below -- Next step is to create a QUERY variable that concatenate the sql query and variable date and then send it out to  S3 bucket for staging based on date in trans_dt column
 	LET QUERY1 STRING := (SELECT CONCAT('COPY INTO @raw_data_stage/sales_',:dat2,'.csv FROM (select * from project_db.raw.sales where trans_dt <= current_date()) file_format=(FORMAT_NAME=CSV_COMMA, TYPE=CSV, COMPRESSION=\'NONE\') SINGLE=TRUE HEADER=TRUE MAX_FILE_SIZE=107772160 OVERWRITE=TRUE'));
 --  NEXT STEP IS TO EXECUTE our query string above using EXECUTE IMMEDDIATE  below to start the staging process
 	EXECUTE IMMEDIATE (:QUERY1);

---For 3rd Table to be loaded to S3 with follow the step below -- Next step is to create a QUERY variable that concatenate the sql query and variable date and then send it out to S3 bucket for staging
+--For 3rd Table to be loaded to S3 following the step below -- Next step is to create a QUERY variable that concatenate the sql query and variable date and then send it out to S3 bucket for staging
 	LET QUERY2 STRING := (SELECT CONCAT('COPY INTO @raw_data_stage/store_',:dat2,'.csv FROM (select * from project_db.raw.store ) file_format=(FORMAT_NAME=CSV_COMMA, TYPE=CSV, COMPRESSION=\'NONE\') SINGLE=TRUE HEADER=TRUE MAX_FILE_SIZE=107772160 OVERWRITE=TRUE'));
 --  NEXT STEP IS TO EXECUTE our query string above using EXECUTE IMMEDDIATE  below to start the staging process
 	EXECUTE IMMEDIATE (:QUERY2);

---For 4th Table to be loaded to S3 with follow the step below -- Next step is to create a QUERY variable that concatenate the sql query and variable date and then send it out to S3 bucket for staging
+--For 4th Table to be loaded to S3 following the step below -- Next step is to create a QUERY variable that concatenate the sql query and variable date and then send it out to S3 bucket for staging
 	LET QUERY3 STRING := (SELECT CONCAT('COPY INTO @raw_data_stage/product_',:dat2,'.csv FROM (select * from project_db.raw.product ) file_format=(FORMAT_NAME=CSV_COMMA, TYPE=CSV, COMPRESSION=\'NONE\') SINGLE=TRUE HEADER=TRUE MAX_FILE_SIZE=107772160 OVERWRITE=TRUE'));
 --  NEXT STEP IS TO EXECUTE our query string above using EXECUTE IMMEDDIATE  below to start the staging process
 	EXECUTE IMMEDIATE (:QUERY3);

---For 5th Table to be loaded to S3 with follow the step below -- Next step is to create a QUERY variable that concatenate the sql query and variable date and then send it  out to S3 bucket for staging
+--For 5th Table to be loaded to S3 following the step below -- Next step is to create a QUERY variable that concatenate the sql query and variable date and then send it  out to S3 bucket for staging
 	LET QUERY4 STRING := (SELECT CONCAT('COPY INTO @raw_data_stage/calendar_',:dat2,'.csv FROM (select * from project_db.raw.calendar) file_format=(FORMAT_NAME=CSV_COMMA, TYPE=CSV, COMPRESSION=\'NONE\') SINGLE=TRUE HEADER=TRUE MAX_FILE_SIZE=107772160 OVERWRITE=TRUE'));
 --  NEXT STEP IS TO EXECUTE our query string above using EXECUTE IMMEDDIATE  below to start the staging process